leolopes1/leolopes1/README.md

 ### Hi there 👋

+🔭 I’m currently working on CNI
+🌱 I’m currently learning C# and Node.js
+📫 How to reach me: leonardo.skar@gmail.com

 <!--
 **leolopes1/leolopes1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.